AmalieA22/RMED901-gruppe-3/README.md

 GROUP 3 EXAM

-In the "scripts" folder you will find 3 scripts: tidying_data.R plotting_data.R analysis_of_data.R
+In the "scripts" folder you will find 4 scripts: tidying_data.R plotting_data.R analysis_of_data.R
+full_script.R
-They should be run in the given order.
+They should be run in the given order, except for full_script.R

 You will also find a markdown report, detailing what we did, how we did it and why we did it for each script.